EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

 1. You should download all the required libraries using the steps [mentioned above](#install-firmware-libraries) (using Arduino IDE).
 2. All the libraries should be added to the `Documents/Arduino/libraries` folder.
 3. Alternatively, you can clone all the repositories from github.
 Just make sure the directory structure shown below is maintained.
-If not using Arduino, the root folder will be different from `Arduino/libraries`.
+If not using Arduino, the root folder will be different from `Arduino/libraries` (the  `lib_dir` project environment variable will have to be updated accordingly).

 **Note**: Make sure that after the libraies have been downloaded, the following directory structure is maintained.
 ```